What is Write Back?

 Only one signer can be assigned each write back tag to avoid any potential data conflicts during the write back process.
 Ensure only one signer is used per write back tag while updating your templates because any conflicts result in an error and a new transaction must be created.

-Conga Sign Write Back enforces a limit of one signer per write back tag in order to eliminate any potential data conflicts if multiple signers were asked to provide the same information.
+Conga Sign Write Back enforces a limit of one signer per write back tag to eliminate any potential data conflicts if multiple signers were asked to provide the same information.
 This same limit is not in place for write back tags specific to the signer’s contact, lead, or role record in Salesforce as those are specific to an individual signer.

 Write Back Tagging Syntax

-The best way to get your newly configured write back tags into your documents is to simply copy and past the tagging syntax from the write back field properties page.
+The best way to get your newly configured write back tags into your documents is to simply copy and paste the tagging syntax from the write back field properties page.
 Update the signing index to reflect the appropriate signer.